jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The call line ends up at b, the called square, but b has a procedure reference line to m.
 Procedure reference lines are bound just as tightly as object lines and type lines and any symbol exits and entrances are irrelevant in processing a call. m Directs to n, n directs to o. o has to be called.

 o Has to be called, but it’s a call to a totally different object.
-You have to know what object you’re calling so you might find out this symbol’s object and type.
+You might know what object you’re calling so you might find out this symbol’s object and type.
 Because the initially accessed object isn’t called, but another object, it may seem that performing all those previous accesses wasn’t necessary, but it was.
 In the target object the procedure reference target is stored, so we indeed needed to obtain the target object, and for that the target type too.
 This object lead us to knowing where the procedure reference leads.
-To know which procedure is referenced, you have to figure out its parent’s type and object.
+To know which procedure is referenced, you might figure out its parent’s type and object.
 So one more obtaining of a target object and type is performed on the target procedure’s parent.
 This is not an access, but the same method is used.

 ### Setting Lines